Exchange-Traded Funds (ETF) Definition

 Example of Exchange-traded funds includes SPDR S&P 500 (NYSE Arca|SPY), iShares Russell 1000 Index (NYSE Arca|IWB), Vanguard S&P 500 (NYSE Arca|VOO), etc.

 Types of Exchange Traded Funds (ETF)

-Basis the underlying portfolio, Exchange-traded funds can be classified in six broad categories. types of exchange-traded funds are:
+Basis the underlying portfolio, Exchange-traded funds can be classified into six broad categories. types of exchange-traded funds are:

 #1 – Equity Funds

 Equity funds can be further classified as Large Cap, Small Cap, etc., Sector-Specific funds, Index Funds, etc. As the name suggests, the underlying in these funds is equity.
 The investor gets the advantage of diversified investment with a small capital investment rather than buying individual shares of each entity which will cost more.

 These funds offer lesser volatility, hence providing some degree of assured returns.
 The reduced volatility comes at the cost of lower returns.
 Typically, investors prefer to have 30 % to 40 % of their investments in Fixed income funds.
 But this number may vary basis the risk profile of the investor.